Zero percent interest credit cards

 What is a zero percent credit card?

-Zero percent balance transfer credit cards
+Zero percent balance transfer rate credit cards

 Zero percent purchase rate credit cards

-Zero percent purchase rate and balance transfer credit cards
+Zero percent purchase and balance transfer rate credit cards

 How do zero percent credit cards work?

 These credit cards don't charge interest to purchases or balance transfers for a promotional period.
 You may need to apply for the card by a specific offer end date and the zero interest rate applies as soon as the card is activated.